Suhesh-Kasti/suhesh/content/blog/exploring_nmap.md

 If Nmap receives response from any of these, it will confirm that the host is active and begins port scanning.

-`nmap -Pn 192.168.10.2`

-We skip the host discovery phase if we know that our target is up.
-This command will make the Nmap scan the network without host discovery.

 Nmap utilizes the TCP handshake to check if the port is active or not.
 - If the target is active then it replies to Nmap's SYN packet with a SYN+ACK packet which will tell the Nmap that the target is up.